krobelus/rate-experiments/thesis.md

 \paragraph{Reason Deletions} Under operational DRAT, unit deletions are ignored.
 Only proofs with unique reason deletions have different semantics under specified and operational DRAT, because only those deletions alter the shared UP-model.
 State-of-the-art DRAT checkers do not implement a way to detect unique reason deletions, but they can emit a warning whenever a unit clause is deleted.
 To detect unique reason deletions, it is necessary check whether a reason deletion alters the shared UP-model, which is only implemented in specified DRAT checkers.
 A reason is a a clause that was used in some propagation sequence to compute a literal $l$ in the trail.
 When a unique reason clause is deleted, $l$ is no longer implied by unit propagation and needs to be removed from the trail.
 This means that it is not possible anymore to revert this modification of the trail in the backward pass by truncating the trail.
 Instead, for each reason deletion, the removed literals are recorded by the checker, along with their positions in the trail and their reasons.
-This information can be used in the backward pass to restore the state of the trail to be exactly the same as in the forward pass for each proof step, which is what the algorithm from [@RebolaCruz2018] does along other non-trivial routines to maintain the watch invariants.
+This information can be used in the backward pass to restore the state of the trail to be exactly the same as in the forward pass for each proof step, which is what the algorithm from [@DBLP:conf/fmcad/Rebola-PardoC18] does along other non-trivial routines to maintain the watch invariants.

-\paragraph{Reason Deletions in Inprocessing Steps} Assume a solver performs an inprocessing step that, for whatever reason, introduces a temporary clause that is unit and deleted before finishing the inprocessing step.
+TODO \paragraph{Reason Deletions in Inprocessing Steps} Assume a solver performs an inprocessing step that, for whatever reason, introduces a temporary clause that is unit and deleted before finishing the inprocessing step.
 Under operational DRAT the clause would linger, thus the proof is interpreted in a different